karthikncsuiisc/Sampling-from-high-dimensional-space/README.md

 [Django Website](https://sheltered-eyrie-03969.herokuapp.com/)

-Due to the limitations with the Heroku free server, the cases with a computational time of more than 30 seconds give a time-out error.
+Due to the limitations with the Heroku free server, the web site returns a time-out error for cases with a computational time of more than 30 seconds.
 The issue will be resolved in the future and the website can be used to solve any case.
 In the mean while, please try other cases.

 Below is the link for the Git repository of the Django website.